cblanken/cblanken.github.io/content/projects/twi-stats.md

 Check out the live deployment at [https://twi-stats.cblanken.dev](https://twi-stats.cblanken.dev)

+{% callout(type="warning") %}
-{{ callout(type="warning", text="At the time of this writing, the application only includes statistics up through volume 9.
+At the time of this writing, the application only includes statistics up through volume 9.
 No chapters of volume 10 have been analyzed yet.
-During development, the wiki underwent significant changes and development which broke much of the web scraping required to keep the database current with all the characters, [Classes], and [Skills] etc. The wiki data collection modules are currently being refactored to accommodate the new wiki and extract data via the MediaWiki API to be more robust in the future.")
+During development, the wiki underwent significant changes and development which broke much of the web scraping required to keep the database current with all the characters, [Classes], and [Skills] etc. The wiki data collection modules are currently being refactored to accommodate the new wiki and extract data via the MediaWiki API to be more robust in the future.
-}}
+{% end %}

 # Word counts